Graduate School of Theology FAQs

 How and when should I apply to the ACU’s Doctor of Ministry?

-Please click here to begin the application process.
+You can begin the application process at any time.
 Within the application portal you can send recommendation requests, upload documents, and check your admission status.
 Applications for Summer 2019 are due by January 31, 2019.
 This application process can take some time, so we recommend getting started as early as possible.

 What types of recommendation letters is the department looking for?